Warrgy/W20/README.md

   * assign2/ - Analysis and Design of brute force and divide and conquer inversion.
 Also brute force and divide and conquer of the convex hull.
   * assign3/ - Developed brute force and presort anagram solving algorithm.
 Additionally, made a brute force string matching, Horspool Algorithm, Boyer-Moore Algorithm.
   * assign4/ - Developed two optimal BST, one with dynamic programming, one with the greedy technique
+  * assign5/ - Drew answers to questions based on algorithm's relating to graphs, trees, and other type of algorithms

 * __CIS2750/__
   * AKA Software Systems Integration and Development